Y-YDev/DD5-Generator/README.md

 This application is a treasure generation tool for Dungeon and Dragon 5th edition.
 It sets up a nestJs server that generates treasures on port 3000 that is used and displayed by a frontend on port 4000.

 Treasure generation is based on the following website: https://5e-drs.fr/les-tresors/ and on the **Dungeon master's Guide (FR version)**
+Name generation is using the following API: https://fantasyname.lukewh.com/help

 The file folder contains the generation tables used by the app (taken from the site and formatted)